 Call to Learn More About Helping Down Syndrome Children and Teenagers

-If you have a teen with Down Syndrome and are looking for programs to help them, contact the Valley Socials Program of Woodland Hills, California.
-We serve teens with many special needs and are conveniently based in Woodland Hills, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
+If you have a teen with Down Syndrome and are looking for programs to help them, contact the Valley Socials Program of West San Fernando Valley and West Los Angeles, California.
+We serve teens with many special needs and are conveniently based in West San Fernando Valley and West Los Angeles, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
 Call us at (818) 650-0889 and let us answer your questions today.